Roytsai27/Financial-GraphAttention/README.md

 # FinGAT: A Financial Graph Attention Networkto Recommend Top-K Profitable Stocks
-This is our implementation for the paper:
+This is our implementation for the [paper](https://arxiv.org/abs/2106.10159):

-> FinGAT: A Financial Graph Attention Networkto Recommend Top-K Profitable Stocks
+FinGAT: A Financial Graph Attention Networkto Recommend Top-K Profitable Stocks

-Under review of TKDE

 ## Requirements
 * pytorch==1.0.0